 Frequently asked questions

-Why are you offering me a Covid vaccination now?
+Why am I being offering a Covid vaccination now?

 As an older adult (have a long-term health condition), COVID-19 can be very serious for you and in some cases fatal.
 Government and NHS advise says that you should have the COVID-19 vaccine if you are aged 65 years and over.